 Purchase Protection Plans

 Like any type of insurance, a protection plan will come in handy when you need it.
 Any technology provider will offer a protection plan and it can span a short amount of time or longer like 5 years (if needed).
 Although it adds to the upfront cost of what you’re buying for your business, you’ll be thankful you don’t have to spend thousands on a tech repair company when something stops working.
+Certain tech repair experts like the local Sacramento business iGeek Tech Repair can charge as much as $125 an hour.
+To avoid this type of cost, you’ll want a protection plan.

 Get In a Buying Cycle